codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 1. [ ] Still focused on finishing the content in the Tech Doc project
 1. [ ] Some responsive and Media Queries to take care of as well

-Next will be fixing the &lt;br&gt;, re-reading it all, performing a last W3C verification and validate
+Next will be ~~fixing the &lt;br&gt;,~~ re-reading it all, performing a last W3C verification and validate

+Note: should perform the W3C vérification on the Survey form project as well, might be useful

+Next is:
+- [ ] the Bull project: finish the CodePen draft
+- [ ] start the Tribute page project (structure and assets, frame it thight :wink:)

+---

+### 20190329 - Day 70 (Friday)

+:bomb: day :wink:

+#### Today's progress:

+1. [ ] One more content to add in the Tech Doc project
+1. [ ] Some responsive and Media Queries to take care of as well
+1. [ ] Deploy
+1. [ ] Validate

 Note: should perform the W3C vérification on the Survey form project as well, might be useful